Skip to content

 • In the south: Syria and Iraq.

-Turkey was known in the past as the land of Anatolia or Asia Minor until it was ruled by the Roman Emperor Constantine I, then the Ottomans took the capital, Istanbul, as their headquarters, to witness after that Turkey’s prosperity, strength, and urbanisation.
+Turkey was known in the past as the land of Anatolia or Asia Minor until the Roman Emperor Constantine I ruled it.
+The Ottomans took the capital, Istanbul, as their headquarters to witness after Turkey’s prosperity, strength, and urbanisation.

-Turkey is considered a peninsula surrounded by a group of seas, as we explained before.
-Its lands are formed from plains, with an average height ranging between 1000 to 1500 metres above sea level, and there are also rivers flowing in the middle of the plains to pour into the seas.
+As we explained, Turkey is considered a peninsula surrounded by a group of seas.
+Its lands are formed from plains, with an average height of 1000 and 1500 metres above sea level.
+Rivers flow in the middle of the plains to pour into the seas.

-There are many plains in the country, the most famous of which are the plains of the Mediterranean Sea and the Black Sea, and many tourist cities have been built on these plains.
-There are many activities to do, such as mountain climbing, exploring sea caves, horse riding, fishing, and yacht trips.
+There are many plains in the country, the most famous of which are the plains of the Mediterranean Sea and the Black Sea.
+Many tourist cities have been built on these plains.
+Many activities exist, such as mountain climbing, exploring sea caves, horse riding, fishing, and yacht trips.

 Important Cities in Turkey

-• Ankara: It is the capital of Turkey, considered the second-largest Turkish city after Istanbul.
-It is a centre of commerce and industry in Turkey, and it is located in the centre of the country.
+• Ankara is the capital of Turkey and is considered the second-largest city after Istanbul.
+It is located in the centre of the country, a centre of commerce and industry.

 • AntalyaIt is one of the most beautiful Turkish cities, and it is located on the Mediterranean coast in southwest Turkey.
 It is also one of the cities that Europeans and Turks go to for holidays and relaxation.

-• Izmir: It is the third-largest city in Turkey and is located in western Turkey on the coast of the Aegean Sea.
-The city is distinguished by being one of the most beautiful Turkish cities with beautiful nature and a mild climate, and it has the second-largest Turkish port after the port of Istanbul.
+• Izmir is the third-largest city in Turkey and is located in western Turkey on the coast of the Aegean Sea.
+It is distinguished by being one of the most beautiful Turkish cities, with beautiful nature and a mild climate.
+It is also the second-largest Turkish port after the port of Istanbul.

-• Bursa CityThe city is located in the northwest of the country and is one of the most active cities in the field of industry.
-It is located between the city of Ankara and Istanbul, it is called the Green Bursa due to its green nature, surrounded by forests, gardens, and parks, and it is considered a historical and archaeological area.
+• Bursa CityThe city is located in the northwest of the country and is one of the most active cities in the industry.
+It is located between the cities of Ankara and Istanbul.
+It is called the Green Bursa due to its green nature, surrounded by forests, gardens, and parks, and it is considered a historical and archaeological area.

 Transportation in Turkey

-Transportation has developed over the past years in Turkey, it varies from the minibus to the subway, and there are also about 56 airports across the country.
+Turkey’s transportation system has developed over the past few years.
+It varies from the minibus to the subway, and there are also about 56 airports across the country.

-There is also a railway linking all Turkish cities, which facilitated access and saved time, and the distance between cities became only an hour or two.
+A railway also links all Turkish cities, facilitating access and saving time.
+The distance between cities is now only an hour or two.

 Weather in Turkey

-Turkey’s climate is characterised by being diverse due to the large area and the diversity of its nature.
-Its climate is hot and dry in summer.
-On the other hand, it’s cold and humid in winter.
-July and August are considered the driest months in Turkey, but the coastal cities are characterised by a mild climate.
+Due to its large area and diversity of nature, Turkey’s climate is diverse.
+It is hot and dry in summer and cold and humid in winter.
+July and August are considered the driest months in Turkey, but the coastal cities have a mild climate.

-Rain usually falls on the Turkish coast of the Black Sea, and it is the only region in Turkey that has a high rate of rainfall.
-Temperatures in the summer reach between 20 and 30 degrees, and in the winter, the temperature can reach zero, and some areas reach -15 degrees, which is freezing cold.
+Rain usually falls on the Turkish coast of the Black Sea, and it is the only region in Turkey with a high rainfall rate.
+Temperatures in the summer reach between 20 and 30 degrees, and in the winter, the temperature can reach zero, and some areas reach -15 degrees, which is cold.

 Things to do in Turkey

-Turkey is one of the most famous countries rich in cultural, historical, and religious arenas, and occupies an advanced rank among the best tourist destinations in the world.
-Turkey enjoys being inclusive of many civilisations, and this is what distinguishes it from the Stone Age, Byzantine, Roman, and Greek eras until the Ottoman era.
+Turkey is one of the most famous countries rich in cultural, historical, and religious arenas and occupies an advanced rank among the best tourist destinations in the world.
+Turkey enjoys being included in many civilisations, distinguishing it from the Stone Age, Byzantine, Roman, and Greek eras until the Ottoman era.

 It is also characterised by the presence of 4 coasts on its borders: the Mediterranean coast, the Sea of Marmara, the Aegean Sea, and the Black Sea.
-Istanbul is often the first stop for tourists and has the most important tourist attractions, such as forests, beaches, and archaeological landmarks.
+Istanbul is often the first tourist stop and has the most important tourist attractions, such as forests, beaches, and archaeological landmarks.

-Millions of tourists come to Turkey every year to enjoy the many places that exist there from nature, which is the most characteristic of Turkey, Ottoman mosques, Roman castles, Byzantine churches, and Greek buildings.
+Millions of tourists come to Turkey every year to enjoy the many places from nature which is the most characteristic of Turkey: Ottoman mosques, Roman castles, Byzantine churches, and Greek buildings.

-After knowing a lot of information about Turkey, it’s time now to get to know more about its popular places that you can visit, places to stay in, things that you can do there, and also the activities you can try in Turkey, so let’s start our journey.
+After learning a lot about Turkey, it’s time to learn more about its popular places to visit, places to stay, things to do, and activities to try.
+So, let’s start our journey.

 Hagia Sophia or Aya Sophia Mosque

-Hagia Sophia Mosque is considered one of the most famous mosques not just in Turkey but also in the whole world.
-It was also rewarded as the most beautiful building in the world, and it was built in the Byzantine era.
+Hagia Sophia Mosque is considered one of the most famous mosques in Turkey and the world.
+It was also regarded as the most beautiful building in the world, and it was built in the Byzantine era.

 The place was built by the Byzantine Emperor Justinian in 537 CE.
-It was one of the Byzantine Empire’s greatest architectural achievements, and it stayed the largest church for about 1,000 years.
-It was converted into a mosque after the Ottoman forces conquered Constantinople, then it was converted into a museum in the 20th century, and then in 2020, it worked again as a mosque.
+It was one of the Byzantine Empire’s most significant architectural achievements and remained the most prominent church for about 1,000 years.
+After the Ottoman forces conquered Constantinople, it was converted into a mosque.
+In the 20th century, it was transformed into a museum, and then in 2020, it worked again as a mosque.

-When you visit the mosque, you will see the exterior decorated with delicate minarets that were added after the Ottoman conquest.
+When you visit the mosque, you will see its exterior decorated with delicate minarets, which were added after the Ottoman conquest.

 Istanbul Archaeology Museum